Berkeley-CS195/sp23/content/readings.md

 Williams, "[Will Robots Take Our Children's Jobs?][childrens_jobs]"

-Surowiecki, "[The Great Tech Panic: Robots Won’t Take All Our Jobs][noproblem]"
+Surowiecki, "[The Great Tech Panic: Robots Won't Take All Our Jobs][noproblem]"

 Optional: Bernstein, Raman "[The Great Decoupling: An Interview with Erik Brynjolfsson and Andrew McAfee][decoupling]"